 Key Stage 3

-In Key Stage Three, all pupils have four lessons of English each week and these focus on encompassing the wide range of skills required for GCSE, whilst blending creativity and rigour.
-Alongside reading and writing, we frequently embrace the opportunity to develop speaking and listening skills, such as whole class debating and we ensure that our students are career-literate in English: a newly introduced journalism project teaches students about how news is reported and students then enjoy the buzz of becoming teams of editors themselves, reporting on current local/school news.
+In KS3, all pupils have four lessons of English each week and these focus on encompassing the wide range of skills and knowledge that students require for the end of the key stage, whilst blending creativity and rigour.
+Alongside reading and writing, we frequently embrace the opportunity to develop speaking and listening skills, such as whole class debating and we ensure that our students are career-literate in English: our journalism project teaches students about how news is reported and students then enjoy the buzz of becoming teams of editors themselves, reporting on current local/school news.

 Units of Work Studied by Pupils in Year 7: